 For us, that is a lot to carry for 8 people, especially when some of those people can’t carry their own load.
 REI recommends “beyond the minimum expectation”.
-So for us, this means packing a jacket or hoodie for everyone and also having a mylar rescue blanket for every person.
-The jackets are practical on the trail, and the rescue blankets (which are tiny and weigh almost nothing) give us some promise of warmth if we do spend a cold night outside.
+So, for us, this means packing a jacket or hoodie for everyone and also having a mylar rescue blanket for every person.
+The jackets are practical on the trail, and the rescue blankets (which are tiny and weigh almost nothing) give us some promise of warmth if we have to spend a cold night outside.

 In an emergency situation, a headlamp will allow you to safely leave the trail to find firewood (or a bathroom).
 You can tend a wounded hiker in the dark with both of your hands free.

 I will admit that after I read about the Eagle Creek fire and its heroine, Emily, I didn’t exactly leap to making our 10 Essentials kit.
 That actually came with our own brush with calamity.